 Moving inland, there are small farm towns of Patensie and Hankey.
 There is a great restaurant in Patensie called Padlangs.
 It has grown since it’s humble beginnings in a small roadside farmstall.
 The Sunday Lunch (book before arriving) was really enjoyable and the menu options are just as good.

-Nature’s Valley, Tsitsikamma and Plettenberg Bay are a few hours away from JBay but we have made day trips to them.
-A holiday in JBay affords you beachside getaway that is close enough to the mountains of the Baviaanskloof and game reserves like Schotia Safaris and Addo Elephant Park.
+Nature’s Valley, Tsitsikamma (see our hike post here) and Plettenberg Bay (see our hike post here) are a few hours away from JBay but we have made day trips to them.
+A holiday in JBay affords you beachside getaway that is close enough to the mountains of the Baviaanskloof and game reserves like Schotia Safaris and Addo Elephant Park (see our post here).